qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog318/index.rst

 |image21|

-This feature was funded by `Kristianstad <http://www.kristianstad.se>`__
+This feature was funded by `Kristianstad <https://www.kristianstad.se>`__

-This feature was developed by `Lutra Consulting (Vincent Cloarec) <http://www.lutraconsulting.co.uk>`__
+This feature was developed by `Lutra Consulting (Vincent Cloarec) <https://www.lutraconsulting.co.uk>`__

 Feature: 3D Orthographic projection support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QGIS now offers orthographic projection support for 3D scenes, a feature often often desired in the context of architecture, archeology, and more.
+QGIS now offers orthographic projection support for 3D scenes, a feature often desired in the context of architecture, archeology, and more.

 |image22|